 Tips for Visiting the Cleveland Children's Museum

 - Take a look at the website for details regarding cost and membership.
-We got a yearly membership.
-We are looking forward to visiting several times throughout the year, especially during the long winter and hot summer.
+We purchased a yearly membership and are looking forward to visiting several times throughout the year, especially during the long winter and hot summer.

-- Convenient parking is available in the museum's onsite fenced in parking lot.
-Parking is free for members and it is only $5 for all day parking for non-members.
-Parking is first come first served.
+- Convenient parking is available in the museum's on-site, fenced-in parking lot.
+Parking is currently free for all visitors on a first come, first served basis.

-- There are eating areas at the museum and you are allowed to bring your own food and drinks.
-There are also vending machines for snacks and beverages.
+- There is an eating area at the museum and visitors are encouraged to bring their own food and drinks.
+Vending machines with snacks and beverages are also available.

 - Bathrooms are located throughout the building and there is also a gift shop.

 - The Museum is handicap accessible (ADA accessible).
-In addition they have partnered with the Monarch Center for Autism’s Welcoming Spaces Program to provide sensory friendly rooms and autism resources.
+In addition they have partnered with the Monarch Center for Autism’s Welcoming Spaces Program to provide a sensory-friendly room and autism resources.